 Grace MMT, founded by Devon Honywill, offers a natural approach to health by combining Osteopathy and Pilates/yoga based movement for both preventative and rehabilitative purposes.
-Exercises are customized to meet client needs and can be done 1-on-1 or in a class setting.

 Please visit the online schedule to attend a virtual Pilates/Yoga class.